odoo/documentation/general/odoo_basics/add_user.rst

 How to add a user
 =================

-Odoo provides you with the option to add additional users at any given point.
+Twenty20 provides you with the option to add additional users at any given point.

 Add individual users